 They need to be modified in order to reflect your company’s information.
 The password has to be changed (you’ll need it later).
 Then, run the 2 scripts to generate the CA certificate and the SSL certificate.

 Once the certificates have been generated, they both need to be installed on the computer running Netcam Studio.
 Double-click on the certificate and let Windows install them.
+Make sure they are installed on the computer account and not the user account.
 For the SSL Certificate, enter the password that was set during generation of certificates.

 For Windows 10 and PowerShell